An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Vision, Hearing, and Dental Screening (GA 3300) is required of all entering students of appropriate age.
 Initial screening begins at age four.
 The screening records will be added to the online Student Medical Record.

 It is the policy of the School that any child with a contagious disease must be kept at home until a healthcare provider has medically cleared him or her.
-For a list of contagious diseases and the School’s policy, please visit the Health Information tile in MyTrinity.
+For a list of contagious diseases and the School’s policy, visit the Health Information tile in MyTrinity.

 Head Lice is an issue in virtually every elementary school, but it is not a health or hygiene issue.
 No one should miss class time due to head lice.
 Trinity School follows the American Academy of Pediatrics (AAP) Policy.
-For further information, please visit the Health Information tile in MyTrinity.
+For further information, visit the Health Information tile in MyTrinity.

 In order to protect the health of the community, students must be able to independently recognize and manage toileting activities.
 In the event of toileting accidents, parents will be called and may be asked to pick up their child.
 As stated in the Contagious Diseases Policy, students exhibiting signs of diarrhea must be picked up from school immediately and remain home for 24 hours.
 In other instances, parents may be asked to pick up their child after repeated accidents.
 In extreme instances, parents may be asked to keep a child at home until independent toileting is more regular.